 Developing infrastructure and gaining funding

-In 2010 we went through a period of organisational change and growth.
+In 2010 we went through a period of organisational change and growth, led by Cas Beckett as Service Manager.
 We looked afresh at what we were doing and how this is best accomplished – ensuring our policies, procedures and operations were up to scratch.
 Victim Support offered us desk space and, with additional funding, we began to reach out more – supporting men, challenging stigma and raising awareness with other professional agencies.

 With each amount of funding – from large and small charitable trusts and foundations, as well as the Ministry of Justice – we have strengthened our provision and slowly increased our core team of volunteer counsellors.